-Within the infrastructure sector, Bird has a well-developed offering of civil construction capabilities including site preparation and earthworks, underground piping, and foundations and other concrete services.
-Bird also has broad capabilities in mine support services and hydroelectric construction.
+Bird has a well-developed offering of civil construction capabilities including site preparation and earthworks, underground piping, utilities, and foundations and other concrete services.
+Bird provides support services to the mining sector and performs a full suite of scopes on greenfield and brownfield hydroelectric facilities.

-The Company's acquisition of Dagmar Construction Inc. ("Dagmar") on September 1, 2021 provides a platform to expand Bird's national civil capabilities, including self-perform capacity across key civil infrastructure sub-sectors including road, bridge, rail, and underground utilities installation.
-Dagmar's capabilities and service offerings, integrated with Bird's existing civil business, improves Bird's competitive position nationally as well as enables access to the attractive Ontario market.
-Enhanced access to these markets contributes to increased diversification in a growing end-market with a strong outlook bolstered by government infrastructure commitments.
+The Company's acquisition of Dagmar on September 1, 2021 provided a platform to expand Bird's national civil capabilities, including self-perform capacity across key civil infrastructure sub-sectors including road, bridge, rail, and underground utilities installation.
+Dagmar's capabilities and service offerings, integrated with Bird's existing civil business, improves Bird's competitive position nationally as well as provides greater access to the attractive Ontario market.
 Opportunities to capitalize on a higher portion of self-perform work in larger, complex projects further reinforces the future potential of the integrated business.